 Instructions

-- In a large bowl combine filling ingredients and mix well with your hand.
-Stuff each zucchini cup with the filling.
+- In a large bowl combine filling ingredients.
+Mix well with your hand until the ingredients completely integrate.

 AJ Paradis says